zogar1993/jsonkraken/README.md

 This simple yet standard formatting should suffice.
 - For your peace of mind, validations are not performed when not necessary (like circular reference check on construction or type check on deserialization).
+- get and set extension operators for Any? is something I am not fond of, but the truth is I found no other way to offer JavaScript like semantics.
+In practice I try to avoid their use, but there are times when their convenience and succintness have proven quite elegant.
+This is but a warning: "use, do not abuse".

 ## Change Log